PavanRangani/docs/docs/prd/estate-plan/will.md

 - when any section has no records available, system shows a valid message.
 - Column for `Amendment` section : `Date` & `Notes`
 - Column for `Codicil Section` : `Date` & `Notes`.
-- For `Codicils, Amendment` record are sorted in the decending order of date.
+- For `Codicils` record are sorted in the decending order of date.
 - For `Executor`, `Guardians`, `Specific Bequest - Individuals`, `Specific Bequest - Trusts`, `Specific Bequest - Charities`,  `Testamentary Trusts `, `First Trustee`, `Second Trustee` & `Beneficiaries` records are sorted in the alphabetically.
-- Under Specific Bequests section, records are shown in order of Individuals, Trusts, Charities
+- Under Specific Bequests section, records are shown in order of Individuals, Trusts, Charities.
 - Under `Specific Bequest -Trusts` section for Testamentary Trusts
   - it Shows Testamentary in bracket with Trust name to distinguish it with regular trust
   - It won't be link (like regular trust)